 I’d seen the Early Learning Centre – Big City Wooden Airport on their website earlier in the year, but retailing at £50.00 it was a bit over our budget with other items we also wanted to buy him.
 So I kept waiting and hoping that it would be part of the October ELC sales.
-I was lucky! and in October I bought it for £25.00 and hid it for Monkey’s birthday.
+I was lucky! and in October I bought it for £25.00 and hid it for my son’s birthday.
 A bargain.

 The airport building was very easy to assemble and came with a three-piece jigsaw style runway, a couple of aeroplanes, a helicopter, car, fire engine, stair ramp and some barriers.
-It has 360 degree play value which I also liked.
+It has 360-degree play value which I also liked.

-We assembled it the night before Monkey’s birthday and left it for him to find when he came downstairs the next morning.
+We assembled it the night before my son’s birthday and left it for him to find when he came downstairs the next morning.
 He loved it immediately, it brought back all the memories from his trip to Spain and for him, it has been a way to include his grandparents in his play (even if they can’t be there physically).
 He has played with it every day since his birthday, so has definitely been money well spent.
-My job is to make him plane tickets and boarding cards – all flights are from Birmingham to the village where my parents live!
+My job is to make his plane tickets and boarding cards – all flights are from Birmingham to the village where my parents live!
 It’s been a hit with his buddies too; they are honoured to be able to join the flights.

-My only slight niggle would be with the runway – the ‘jigsaw’ construction is quite loose, so it comes apart easily in play time which my son finds frustrating.
+My only slight niggle would be with the runway – the ‘jigsaw’ construction is quite loose, so it comes apart easily in playtime which my son finds frustrating.

-The Big City Wooden Airport is currently retailing at £40.00 (2012), which considering the amount of play time my son has had with it, is very good value for money.
+The Big City Wooden Airport is currently retailing at £40.00 (2012), which considering the amount of playtime my son has had with it, is very good value for money.
 I would definitely recommend it.

-Disclaimer: The toy mentioned was bought by myself and the opinions expressed are my own, honest thoughts.
+The toy mentioned was bought by myself and the opinions expressed are my own, honest thoughts.